 Michael Huerta, FAA administrator, said the agency will wait for the NTSB to finish its investigation into the Lockhart crash, which could take as long as 16 months to be completed, before possibly introducing new safety measures.

-Slack & Davis has handled several cases involving fatal hot air balloon crashes, as well as a number of other major airline, charter, and air ambulance disasters across the country and internationally over the last 30 years.
+Slack Davis Sanger has handled several cases involving fatal hot air balloon crashes, as well as a number of other major airline, charter, and air ambulance disasters across the country and internationally over the last 30 years.
 Michael Slack, Austin aviation attorney and former NASA engineer and licensed pilot, agrees that hot air balloons not only need increased oversight and scrutiny, but need to maintain an airworthiness certificate and carry a higher insurance policy.